 By Adam Poole, Product Design Lead

 Free-flowing data is fast becoming the chief currency in this smart environment.
 Even so, data is pointless unless it empowers people to make better business decisions.
-With that in mind, it’s critical that the new generation of industrial systems deliver a user experience that makes people’s working lives better.
+With that in mind, it’s critical for the new generation of industrial systems to deliver a user experience that improves people’s working lives.

 Get it right and these systems can play a big role in helping to scale scarce human expertise.
 They can give people more time to make decisions while much of the routine data analysis is carried out automatically behind the scenes.

 To truly harness the power of the smart factory, we need to connect humans and machines in the right way.
 It’s not about artificial intelligence (AI) displacing years of human expertise, it’s about human and machines becoming the ‘smart system’: collaborating and complementing one another.